-Doctor of Nursing Practice in Leadership
+Doctor of Nursing Practice in Leadership- Offered in a blended online format

 The Doctor of Nursing Practice (DNP) degree emphasizes the highest level of education in order to prepare experts in specialized advanced nursing roles.
 The DNP offered by Edgewood College is in indirect care (Leadership).
 Graduates of this program bring the best practices to managing health services, having competence in care systems management, and providing evidence-based care and translational research methods.